foudfou/ptp/doc/development.md

 We mainly build the main executable `ptp` and tests executables.

-A main lib `libptp.a` is used to share code between the main executable and tests.
+A main lib `libptp.so` is used to share code between the main executable and tests[^4].

 We use 2 sets of Kad constants: `net/kad/.full` for the normal implementation and `net/kad/.tiny` used in some tests to simplify reasoning.